alexellis/docker-arm/ZERO.md

 ### Step 2

 **Booting and configuring network**

+*From this point continue with the steps that will work with either Raspbian or Arch Linux ARM*

 Arch Linux ARM does not come with any wi-fi packages pre-installed, but if you have an Ethernet adapter this will automatically connect to your network and obtain an IP address via DHCP.
 To find the IP address of your PI you can either go to the administration page of your ISP's router or run the `nmap` network scanner.